-The total consolidated distributable profits of Bigbank AS comprise of:
+The total consolidated distributable profits of Bigbank AS as at 31 December 2015 comprise of:

-Earnings retained in prior years as at 31 December 2014

-Net profit for 2014

-Total distributable profits as at 31 December 2014
+Earnings retained in prior years as at 31 December 2015 70,065 thousand euros Net profit for 2015 11,194 thousand euros Total distributable profits as at 31 December 2015 81.259 thousand euros

-58.897 million euros

-12.668 million euros

-71.565 million euros

-The management board proposes that the general meeting allocate the distributable profits as follows:
+The management board of Bigbank AS proposes to the general meeting to distribute the profit for the reporting period as follows:

-1. Dividend distribution (18.75 euros per share)

-2. Transfer to retained earnings

-Balance of retained earnings after allocations
+1. Dividend distribution (16.25 euros per share) 1,300 thousand euros; 2.
+Transfer to retained earnings 9,894 thousand euros; Balance of retained earnings after allocations 79,959 thousand euros.

-1.500 million euros;

-11.168 million euros;

-70.065 million euros.
+Kaido Saar

-Kaido Saar Chairman of the Management Board
+Chairman of the Management Board 26 February 2016